 - Does Not Like Shoes: BJJ is traditionally practiced barefoot, and shoes are usually not allowed at the mats.
 There are a few no-gi gyms that classify themselves as "submission grappling" allow people to wear wrestling shoes, or most famously the ADCC (Abu Dhabi Combat Club) doesn't have a dress code, so wrestling shoes are allowed.note

-- Germans Love David Hasselhoff: Very popular in the United States, even more then in Brazil, as the Gracies took it to the US as a way to expand the popularity of the art.
+- Germans Love David Hasselhoff: Very popular in the United States, as much as in Brazil, as the Gracies took it to the US as a way to expand the popularity of the art.

 - Handicapped Badass: Jean Jacques Machado was born with amniotic band syndrome, which left him with only the thumb and the little finger on his left hand.
 Didn't prevented him from starting grappling, winning major titles in championships in Brazil from 1982 through 1992 (Including major ADCC medals).
 He was one of the pioneers in BJJ on the United States, arriving in 1992 after his student, Chuck Norris, helped him to set his academy.
 Eddie Bravo and Joe Rogan would also get their black belts under him.